PrasadDayal/Data-Structure-and-Algorithm/DSA/Tree/README.md

 2. Run the `Threaded` class.
 3. Follow the on-screen instructions to create a threaded binary tree and display it using inorder or preorder traversal.

-## License

-[Specify the license under which the source code is distributed, e.g., MIT License, Apache License, etc.]

-## Contributions

-[Include instructions for contributing to the project, if applicable.]

-## Authors

-[List the authors or contributors of the programs.]

-## Acknowledgements

-[If you received help or inspiration from other sources, acknowledge them here.]